Sehnaj Singh: NorthEast United

 On 6 September 2021, Sehnaj joined NorthEast United on a two-year deal.
 In 2021–22 season he made ten appearance for NorthEast United.

-International
+International career

 Sehnaj started his international career at the under-19 level with India U19 against Turkmenistan U19's on 31 October 2011 in the AFC U19 Cup qualifiers.

 Sehnaj was called up for the 2018 World Cup group stage games group games against Oman and Guam by Stephen Constantine.
 He made his national team debut on 11 June 2015 against Oman in a Group D game of the 2018 World Cup qualifier in a 1–2 loss at home in Bengaluru's Sree Kanteerava Stadium.
 During the second leg of the World Cup qualifier against Guam, India played the second half with 10 men after Sehnaj Singh was sent off for a dangerous tackle in the 41st minute.